 If you already have a Norse Apps account, you can access Norse Groups by going directly to http://groups.luther.edu.
-You can also access it by starting with any of the other Norse Apps components and then clicking the Groups link in the top left corner of the page.
+You can also access it by starting with any of the other Norse Apps components and then clicking the Google Apps icon in the top right corner of the page.

-If you do not know a manager of the group, you will have to find the group through the Groups home page (the screen above).
-You can either use the search bar or click on Browse all groups… to see a list of all publicly displayed groups.
+If you do not know a manager of the group, you will have to find the group from the Groups home page.
+Use the search bar at the top or click on Browse all to see a list of all publicly displayed groups.
 Click on the link of the group you are interested in.